Intimidation in 1984

 There is no question about breaking.
 You will break, no matter what.
 And you cannot fool O'Bryan.
 He can nearly read Smith's mind.
 Orwell presents him as a perverse psychologist, who can observe Smith's thoughts just by looking at his face.
-But he is not a crazy outlier; he's a government official who has to enforce policy.
-He is not interested in anything Smith knows, because Smith does not know anything.
+But he is not a crazy outlier.
+He's a government official who enforces policy.
+He is not interested in making Smith confess to anything, because Smith has not know anything.
 All O'Bryan wants is to break Smith.
 So, on into the next chapter, he continues the torture.

 Eventually, O'Bryan reveals his reason for the torture: destroy independent thought and alter one's perception of reality; and at the end of the long, hard, torturous road, he succeeds.
 He overwhelms Smith's faith in his own perceptions:

 "O'Brien held up the fingers of his left hand. . . .
 "There are five fingers.
 Do you see five fingers?"

 And he did see them for a fleeting instant, before the scenery of his mind changed.
 He saw five fingers, and there was no deformity.
 Then everything was normal again, and the old fear, hatred, and bewilderment came crowding back again.

 I reacted as you might expect, with grief and disgust at the abject humiliation and emasculation of a man, faced with an enemy who has unlimited resources to hurt him.
 I also call the reader's attention to O'Bryan's goal—to make Smith see reality the way O'Bryan wants him to see it.
 Just a few more "treatments," and Smith will believe anything O"Bryan says to him.